marmelab/react-admin/DataProviders.md

 The `dataProvider` doesn't "speak" HTTP, so it doesn't have the notion of HTTP headers.
 If you need to pass custom headers to the API, the syntax depends on the Data Provider you use.

-For instance, the `simpleRestProvider` function accepts an HTTP client function as second argument.
-By default, it uses react-admin's `fetchUtils.fetchJson()` function as HTTP client.
-It's similar to HTML5 `fetch()`, except it handles JSON decoding and HTTP error codes automatically.
+For instance, the `simpleRestProvider` function accepts an HTTP client function as its second argument.
+By default, it uses react-admin's [`fetchUtils.fetchJson()`](./fetchJson.md) function as the HTTP client.
+It's similar to the HTML5 `fetch()`, except it handles JSON decoding and HTTP error codes automatically.

 That means that if you need to add custom headers to your requests, you can just *wrap* the `fetchJson()` call inside your own function: